Outings

 Thu April 2 Piper’s Lagoon Garry Oak meadow flowers.
 Impressive view of the sea and historic Shack Island, with bird and sea life sightings possible.
 Rob & Jeanne S

-Wed Apr 22 Thames River A 4 km hike along the Thames Creek and through some old growth forest.
+Wed Apr 22 Thames Creek A 4 km hike along the Thames Creek and through some old growth forest.
 The walk is on single file paths with roots and rocks to negotiate, with twists and turns and few short areas with some short but significant grades.
 Maggie Green

 Wed, May 6 Stoney Hill loop – Cowichan This easy trail winds along the bluffs above the Sansum Narrows, with several spectacular views along the top of steep cliffs Toni & Ron Wyckoff

-Sat, May 16 Jack Point / Duke Point A lovely trail featuring sandstone formations, a view of Gabriola Island, and spring wildflowers such as gold stars, fawn lilies, stonecrop, and blue-eyed Mary David Helem
+Wed, May 20 Jack Point / Duke Point A lovely trail featuring sandstone formations, a view of Gabriola Island, and spring wildflowers such as gold stars, fawn lilies, stonecrop, and blue-eyed Mary David Helem

 Wed June 24 Goshawk Nest Visit As a follow-up to April’s General Meeting presentation of Mosaic’s Goshawk research, visit an active goshawk nest with a Mosaic biologist David Vey – Mosaic